What Really Happened To The Romanovs? Inside The Russian Royal Family's Downfall

 Why have you been spelling it “Romanovs” the whole time if the Amazon Prime show is The Romanoffs?

-According to press notes, the spelling was chosen for its "phony flavor.”
+According to press notes, the spelling was chosen for its "phony flavour.”
 Remember, this is not a show about the Romanovs.
 It’s about a bunch of phonies who spell it with an “f.”

 Advertisement